Caregiver Visa Canada and Pilot Programs

 Step 6: Submit Your Application

-Review your application carefully to ensure accuracy.
-Once you are satisfied, submit your application electronically through the online portal.
+Please review your application carefully to ensure accuracy.
+Once you are satisfied, submit it electronically through the online portal.

 Step 7: Biometrics and Medical Examination